kegiljarhus/pyBEMT/joss/paper.md

 `QBlade` has later been forked to develop `JBLADE`[@silvestre2013jblade:2013], a software focusing on propeller design.

-`pyBEMT` is a unified implementation of the blade element theory, supporting both propellers and turbines.
+`pyBEMT` is a unified implementation of the blade element moomentum theory, supporting both propellers and turbines.
 The software is designed as a stand-alone Python implementation with emphasis on readability and extensibility.
 Its modular design and permissive license also makes it suitable for integration into other simulation tools.
 Other notable features of the package are a model for coaxial rotors and optimization of rotor parameters using the differential evolution algorithm in `SciPy`. `pyBEMT` is currently applied in research projects on rotor design for unmanned aerial vehicles and turbine design for tidal stream turbines, as well as used in education within fluid dynamics and computational engineering.

 # Acknowledgements